 A number of very generous alumni listed below assist with the funding of internship experiences.
-The Soutar Career Centre has pooled these resources and created a partnership with Emzingo to provide a unique fully funded 8 week experience for our students including Professional Development and Cultural Immersion.
+The Soutar Career Centre has pooled these resources and created a partnership with Emzingo to provide a unique fully funded 8-week experience for our students including Professional Development and Cultural Immersion.
 Students are mentored and work in groups to complete meaningful projects in non-profits or social enterprises in the host country.
-Applications take place in the fall (posted on myFuture) and participants are selected by December 31st.
-The Internship Awards below are allocated to the Emzingo program:
+For application deadline and registration, visit: emzingo-u.com/global-impact-fellowship/

 BCom Class of ‘66 Internship Award

 Management Class of 1960 Internship Award